wmcbrine/tivoremote/README.txt

 A/B/C/D -- Currently these only work on the Premiere.

-Kbd -- Sends the text in the "Text:" window.
-Note that you can just hit
+Kbd -- Sends the text in the "Text:" window (see below).
+Note that you
-       "Enter" on your keyboard when the text field is in focus to accomplish the same thing (not to be confused with "Enter" on the remote).
+       can just hit "Enter" on your keyboard when the text field is in focus to accomplish the same thing (not to be confused with "Enter" on the remote).

 Standby -- Puts the TiVo into standby mode, or pulls it out of it (into
            LiveTV) if it already was.
 This function is available as a